 What name is shown for CNAM?

-The caller name is derived from the information provided during US carrier registration.
+The caller's name is derived from the information provided during US carrier registration (A2P 10DLC registration).
 Carriers may reject or ignore CNAM values that appear misleading or promotional.

 How long does CNAM take to appear?